Incorporating social norms into a configurable agent-based model of the decision to perform commuting behaviour: Materials Methods

 The agent-based model was developed in Rust \citep{matsakisRustLanguage2014}.
 The source code for the model and for the statistical analysis, as well as the raw results, are publicly available to download \citep{greenerSoftwareResultsIncorporating2022}.

-In developing the model we deemed the following variables to be of importance: the weather, as it would likely impact walking and cycling; environmental supportiveness, as neighbourhoods better supporting active travel should have more active travel; congestion, as people living in neighbourhoods which have congested roads may be more likely to walk or cycle; subculture, there exist certain mobility subcultures affecting their propensity to adopt active travel models \citep{aldredOutsideConstructingCycling2010}; the actions of neighbours and peers, as there is likely to be a peer influence; commute length, as at some distances, some modes are impractical; habit, as what you have done before influences what you will do in the future; bicycle ownership; and car ownership.
+In developing the model we deemed the following variables to be of importance: the weather, as it would likely impact walking and cycling; environmental supportiveness, as neighbourhoods better supporting active travel should have more active travel; congestion, as people living in neighbourhoods which have congested roads may be more likely to walk or cycle; subculture, there exist certain mobility subcultures affecting their propensity to adopt active travel modes \citep{aldredOutsideConstructingCycling2010}; the actions of neighbours and peers, as there is likely to be a peer influence; commute length, as at some distances, some modes are impractical; habit, as what you have done before influences what you will do in the future; bicycle ownership; and car ownership.
 The weather pattern, environmental supportiveness, capacity (which determines congestion), subculture, commute length, bicycle and car ownership are all configurable parameters to the model.
+Figure~\ref{fig:relationship} gives the relationship between all the global-level, neighbourhood-level, and agent-level variables and travel behaviour, using arrows to denote the direction of influence.
+This shows the higher-level structure of the model, without focussing on implementation details (for this, see the class diagram in Appendix~\ref{app:class-diagram}).
+These parameters will be referred to in Tables~\ref{tbl:global-vars}, \ref{tbl:neighbourhood-vars}, and \ref{tbl:agent-vars}.

 There are two global-level variables which both relate to the weather.
-These are given in table~\ref{tbl:global-vars}.
+These are given in Table~\ref{tbl:global-vars}.
 The first is the \emph{weather pattern}.
-This gives a weather of Wet or Dry for each day.
 This was generated by taking a Markov chain model with two states: Wet and Dry.
-This was informed from historical weather data \citep{metofficeMetOfficeHadley2021} from 2017.
-Using daily rainfall data, days with over 4.4 mm of rain were chosen as Wet days, other days were Dry.
-The threshold of 4.4 mm was chosen as this was the point at which daily cycle hires from Transport for London's Cycle Hire scheme fell.
-The second variable is the \emph{weather modifier}, this states that for a given weather and transport mode how is the agent's desire to take that mode changed.
+This was informed from historical daily weather data \citep{metofficeMetOfficeHadley2021} from 2017; days with over 4.4 mm of rain were chosen as Wet days, other days were Dry.
+The threshold of 4.4 mm is the point at which daily hires from TfL's Cycle Hire scheme fell.
+The Markov chain was used as it is more likely to be bad weather if the previous day was bad weather.
+The second is the \emph{weather modifier}, this states that for a given weather and mode how is the agent's desire to take that mode changed.
+In our parameterisation, when bad weather, there is a negative influence on walking and cycling.